ZionDevelopers/playx/README.md

-PlayX Host
+PlayX Website
 =====

-Some host files for Github Pages
+Some host files for <a href="https://ziondevelopers.github.io/playx/">Github Pages</a>